 Both methods evaluate units on emissions performance and profit generation potential.
 The first approach, a so-called Regulators Perspective, prioritises shutting down the most carbon intensive plants first, where as the second approach, the Market Perspective, prioritises shutting down the least valuable plants in terms of revenue generation potential.

 TOP 20 POWER PLANT SHUT DOWN YEAR COMPARISON

-Below are the top 20 coal-fired power plants by generation capacity and their respective shut down year based on business as usual (BAU), and Paris Agreement compatible Regulator and Market strategies.
+Below are the top 20 coal-fired power plants (as of July 2016) by generation capacity and their respective shut down year based on business as usual (BAU), and Paris Agreement compatible Regulator and Market strategies.
 More detailed information on coal phase out unit by unit is available here.